Thunderbird Entertainment: The Last Kids on Earth

 On September 26, 2017, it was announced that Thunderbird Entertainment's kids and family division, Atomic Cartoons, had optioned the screen rights on Max Brallier's book series The Last Kids on Earth with the intention of producing an animated television series.

 On February 26, 2018, it was announced that Netflix had given the production series order.
 Executive producers include Brallier, Scott Peterson, Jennifer Twiner McCarron, and Matthew Berkowitz.
-Brallier and Peterson are also expected to write the series as well.
+Brallier and Peterson were expected to write the series as well.
 Production companies involved in the series include Thunderbird Entertainment's animation studio Atomic Cartoons.

 On March 13, 2019, the series cast was announced, including Mark Hamill, Rosario Dawson, Catherine O'Hara, Keith David, Bruce Campbell, Garland Whitt, Montse Hernandez, Charles Demers, and Nick Wolfhard as the lead character Jack Sullivan.

 The series premiered on Netflix in September 2019.
 Season 2 premiered in April 2020.
 Season 3 premiered on Netflix in October 2020.

-On September 20, 2019, Atomic Cartoons, Cyber Group Studios and Outright Games announced a new partnership to produce The Last Kids on Earth video game.
-The game is anticipated to launch in 2021 on consoles and PC.
+On September 20, 2019, Atomic Cartoons, Cyber Group Studios and Outright Games announced a partnership to produce The Last Kids on Earth video game.
+The game was anticipated to launch in 2021 on consoles and PC.

-In November 2020, it was announced that The Last Kids on Earth is coming for gamers early next year when The Last Kids on Earth and the Staff of Doom releases for PlayStation 4, Xbox One, Nintendo Switch, and PC in Spring 2021.
-The game is a collaboration between Outright Games, Atomic Cartoons, Stage Clear Studios, and Cyber Group Studios.
+In November 2020, it was announced that the game The Last Kids on Earth and the Staff of Doom was set to release for PlayStation 4, Xbox One, Nintendo Switch, and PC in the spring of 2021.
+The game was a collaboration between Outright Games, Atomic Cartoons, Stage Clear Studios, and Cyber Group Studios.

 High Arctic Haulers

 A series called High Arctic Haulers for CBC Television premiered in January 2020.
-The series examines Canada's resilient northern communities, and the determined men and women who help provide their lifeline to the outside world.
-These groups are linked together by the summer sealift, when ships loaded with critical cargo travel each year to the farthest reaches of the north to deliver food, clothing, supplies and vital pieces of infrastructure.
+The series examines Canada's resilient northern communities, and the determined men and women who help provide a lifeline to the outside world.
+These groups are linked together by the summer sealift, when ships loaded with critical cargo travel to the farthest reaches of the north to deliver food, clothing, supplies, and vital pieces of infrastructure.

 Mighty Express

-Netflix has picked up Spin Master Entertainment's new CG-animated series Mighty Express.
-The 52 x 11-minute series will debut globally (excluding Canada) on the SVOD in September 2020.
+Netflix picked up Spin Master Entertainment's new CG-animated series Mighty Express.
+The 52 x 11-minute series was set to debut globally (excluding Canada) on the SVOD in September 2020.
 The animation will be provided by Atomic Cartoons.
-February 2021 marked the release of season 2 of Mighty Express which saw its next batch of episodes drop on Netflix globally on February 2.
+February 2021 marked the release of season 2 of Mighty Express, and the next batch of episodes dropped on Netflix globally on February 2.

 Mud Mountain Haulers

-In July 2020, Thunderbird announced production was underway on a new original factual series and the second spin-off of the global hit Highway Thru Hell franchise for Discovery.
-The new series, featuring Lebeau Brothers Logging, sheds light on the log hauling industry and premiered on Discovery Canada in January 2021.
-The series is executive produced by Mark Miller.
+In July 2020, Thunderbird announced that production was underway on a new original factual series and the second spin-off of the global hit Highway Thru Hell franchise for Discovery.
+The new series, featuring Lebeau Brothers Logging, sheds light on the log hauling industry, and premiered on Discovery Canada in January 2021.
+The series was executive produced by Mark Miller.